 Picture prompt Medusa's head.
-Something weird and disturbing from my past.
+Something weird and disturbing.

 Inside the airport the concrete walls were high and beige paint smooth except for the one facing the street.
 That one was clear glass all the way to the ceiling.
 From inside you saw light so shiny it made everything magical.
 If you were arriving, it made you feel you’d been wasting your life living somewhere else.
 If you were leaving, it made you wish you had the courage to throw everything away and turn around.

 He was with his wife, his first love, the most desirable woman in the world.
 She was leaving, for she had been told in a letter that her mother was in a hospital.
 He had given her nearly all the money they had to go.

 About to pass the gate, she turned around.
 “If you don’t want me to go, I won’t.”

 Surprised, he laughed.
 “Mayumi, what are you saying?
 If you don’t go now, you’ll never be able to.
 We don’t have enough money to buy another ticket.”

 Worry and sadness crossed her face.
 “You’re right.
 Well...”